Tooth decay (also called cavities or caries) is caused by bacteria in the plaque on your teeth, sweet foods and drinks, and a lack of oral hygiene.

 Causes and risk factors

 Tooth decay is often the result of a combination of three things: plaque, poor oral hygiene and eating a lot of sugar.
-Plaque covers your teeth like a film and feels a bit “fuzzy” when you touch it with your tongue.
+Plaque covers your teeth like a film and may feel a bit “fuzzy” when you touch it with your tongue.
 It is made up of bacteria, saliva and food particles.
 When bacteria break down the food particles and the sugar in them, acid forms on the surface of your teeth.
 If the teeth aren’t cleaned or treated, this acid attacks the enamel coating the teeth and slowly destroys them.
 Bacteria that cause tooth decay can be spread through saliva.

 Permanent teeth are quite sensitive at first too: When they break through, their enamel hasn’t yet fully hardened, making it susceptible to decay.